WHAT EXACTLY IS MASSAGE THERAPY?

 HOW OFTEN SHOULD I RECEIVE MASSAGE THERAPY TREATMENTS?

-4 Elements Healing Massage recommends receiving a massage once every 4 weeks in order to maintain a client’s stress levels and optimal health.
+4 Elements Massage Clinic recommends receiving a massage once every 4 weeks in order to maintain a client’s stress levels and optimal health.
 For those with specific ailments, it is best to consult with your registered massage therapist as they are trained to create a treatment protocol that is designed for you individually.

 WHO SHOULD NOT RECEIVE MASSAGE THERAPY?